DevOpsCoin/core/docs/token/SHIPIT_FUND.md

 ## 🪙 Summary

-The Ship-It Fund represents **the cultural backbone** of $DEVOPS — funding builders who make DevOps faster, more open, and more fun.
+The Ship-It Fund represents **the cultural and operational backbone** of $DEVOPS — funding the people who keep the internet running.
-Its model is simple, sustainable, and honest:
+It’s transparent, data-driven, and sustainable by design.

 > **No taxes.
 No games.
 Just shipping.**

 ---

-_Last updated: October 2025_
+_Last updated: October 2025 — Three-Wallet Alignment_
 _Maintainer: RootSignal (DevOpsCoin LLC)_